-When you’re caring for someone who spends a lot of time indoors or whose routine doesn’t vary much, a picnic can be a welcome change for both of you.
+Are you caring for someone who spends a lot of time indoors or whose routine doesn’t vary much?
+A picnic can be a welcome change for both of you.
 Planning and executing one, though, can be daunting.
 Follow these tips for packing a meal and finding an ideal spot:

 Sandwiches, of course, are traditional, but think beyond two slices of bread.
 Pita breads, or wraps and tortillas keep fillings intact and minimize spills.
-Start with a burrito-sized tortilla or a large pita cut in half, and then:
+Start with a burrito-sized tortilla or a large pita cut in half, and then spread with:

-If you’re able to tote supplies to and from the park, tuck some plastic forks into your basket and serving-sized tubs of grain- or bean-based salads, mayonnaise-free potato salad, or sliced cucumbers and tomatoes.
+If you’re able to tote supplies to and from the park, tuck some plastic forks into your basket.
+Round out the meal with serving-sized containers of grain- or bean-based salads, mayonnaise-free potato salad, or sliced cucumbers and tomatoes.

 Do you prefer to skip the sandwiches altogether?
 Oven-fried chicken is delicious at room temperature or cold and isn’t as greasy as the traditional variety.
 You can also pack cheese and crackers (try individually wrapped Babybels or Laughing Cow wedges), or baby carrots, cherry tomatoes, and bell pepper strips to dip into hummus.